Boren Graduate Fellowship

 The Foundation for Global Scholars offers over 200 study abroad/travel scholarships between $1,000 and $2,500 will be awarded this calendar year for U.S. and Canadian citizens by the Foundation for Global Scholars.
 Award amounts will vary.
 Most awards are $1,000.
 Freshmen through seniors and graduate students with a minimum 2.5/4.0 GPA are eligible.
 At the time of applying for any of the Foundation scholarships, you must be enrolled in a U.S. college or university where transfer credit from an academic program abroad will be applied to your US degree being earned.

 Fulbright-Fogarty Awards offered in partnership between the Fulbright Program and the Fogarty International Center of the NIH were established to promote the expansion of research in public health and clinical research in resource-limited settings.
 Locations include Botswana, Bangladesh, Brazil, China, Ghana, Kenya, Malawi, Peru, South Africa, Thailand, Uganda, and Zambia.
 All awards are for nine months at the overseas site.
 U.S. students who are currently enrolled in medical school or a graduate-level program and who are interested in global health can apply.
 The basic requirements and process for applying for the Fulbright-Fogarty Program are the same as for any Fulbright U.S. Student Program study/research grant.

 NAU Representative: Melissa Riggs, National Scholarship Coordinator

-The Fulbright U.S. Student Program provides one-academic-year grants for individually designed international study/research/creative projects or English Teaching Assistantships in one of 155 countries.
+The Fulbright U.S. Student Program provides one-academic-year grants for individually designed international graduate study, research or creative projects, or English Teaching Assistantships in one of 155+ countries.
 Applicants may be graduating seniors, recent undergraduate alumni, or master's or doctoral students.